 By modeling the lens, they concluded that the tremendous apparent brightening of Icarus was probably caused by a unique effect of gravitational lensing.
 While an extended lens, like a galaxy cluster, can only magnify a background object up to 50 times, smaller objects can magnify much more.

-A single star in a foreground lens, if precisely aligned with a background star, can magnify the background star thousands of times.
-In this case, a star about the size of our sun briefly passed directly through the line of sight between the distant star Icarus and Hubble, boosting its brightness more than 2,000 times.
+A single star in a foreground lens, if precisely aligned with a background star, can magnify it thousands of times.
+In this case, a star about the size of our Sun briefly passed directly through the line of sight between Icarus and Hubble, boosting its brightness more than 2,000 times.

 In fact, if the alignment was perfect, that single star within the cluster turned the light from the distant star into an “Einstein ring,” a halo of light created when light from the distant star bends around all sides of the lensing star.

 The ring is too small to discern from this distance, but the effect made it easily visible by magnifying its apparent brightness.
 Kelly saw a second star in the Hubble image, which could either be a mirror image of Icarus, or a different star being gravitationally lensed, Filippenko explained that;

 “There are alignments like this all over the place as background stars or stars in lensing galaxies move around, offering the possibility of studying very distant stars dating from the early universe, just as we have been using gravitational lensing to study distant galaxies.

 “For this type of research, nature has provided us with a larger telescope than we can possibly build!”